"That's your problem."

 - One of Loki's titles is Loki Skywalker.
 Take it however you want.
 At least two authors have brought that up, though both were more interested in Anakin rather than Luke.

 - In The Black Company series, a lot of the most powerful sorcerers follow that rule : Soulcatcher, Shapeshifter, Stormbringer, Moonbiter, Shadowspinner...
 Moreover, the name usually tells about what the sorcerer is best at.
+This is because these names are all nicknames taken after they achieved power; a sorcerer must zealously hide his true name as it can be used to strip him of his powers.

 - Many dwarf names fit the trope, presumably as a direct pastiche of Oakenshield.
 Wyrd Sisters and Guards!
 Guards! both suggest that expat dwarfs in Ankh-Morpork make up (allegedly) imposing names like "Timkin Rumbleguts" as posturing.